Disturbed soil properties and geotechnical design

 I proposed to Richard that were such data available, we could put it up on a website using a “wiki” format.
 Researchers who had a constitutive model that they had published in an international peer reviewed journal would be eligible to use the data, provided they described in their section of the wiki transparently, exactly, and in gory detail, how they used their model so that any one who chose to, could independently confirm that the values reported were correct.

 With an approach like this, the community can directly compare different models, and quickly “separate the wheat from the chaff.”
 The approach is voluntary in that if your model does not appear to provide good fits, you simply do not contribute to the wiki.
-Once I suggested this to Richard, it dawned on me that one reason why this seemingly commonsense approach has not happened in 60 years is perhaps this is actually the LAST thing that some may want to happen.
+Once I suggested this to Richard, it dawned on me that one reason why this seemingly commonsense approach has not happened in 60 years is perhaps this is actually the LAST thing that some may want to happen–empirical evidence that their model is wrong!.
 I for one would rather know that my model was wrong, then to live with the uncertainty of not knowing how accurate it really was.

 In the end, for me, this wonderful book by Schofield read the author, the current state of the soil mechanics research profession both in the US and in the UK, and the national agencies that fund highly empirical research that does not fit into a general framework of science.
 Everything reads everything else and in the end, I suppose, this review also reads me (“Wer mit Ungeheuern kaempft, mag zusehn, dass er nicht dabei zum Ungeheuer wird“).